causiq/logary/README.md

  - [Facade Adapter](https://github.com/logary/logary/blob/master/src/adapters/Logary.Adapters.Facade/Logary.Adapters.Facade.fs)
    – the facade adapter (advanced code)
  - [Facade Adapter unit tests](https://github.com/logary/logary/blob/master/src/tests/Logary.Adapters.Facade.Tests/Program.fs)
-   – the unit tests for the adapter which are also good documentation on how to use it.
+   – the unit tests for the adapter, which are also good documentation on how to use it.

 ## RabbitMQ Target